Admin Listener

 • Source IP spoofing when the gate is configured to trust X-Forwarded-For.
 The gate only honors XFF when the immediate peer is loopback, so set TEMPS_ADMIN_TRUST_FORWARDED_FOR=true only when you sit behind a trusted reverse proxy.

 The admin listener is defense in depth, not a replacement for authentication.
-Keep TEMPS_AUTH_SECRET strong, keep the user database backed up, and treat the admin URL as a secret regardless of where it binds.
+Protect the auto-generated auth secret on disk (the auth_secret file in the data dir — ~/.temps by default, or wherever TEMPS_DATA_DIR points; it's created with 0o600 permissions), keep the user database backed up, and treat the admin URL as a secret regardless of where it binds.

 See also